inductiva/inductiva/docs-sources/splishsplash/visualization/section2.md

 # Visualizing Multiple Simulations in a Single Animation

-Now that we generated multiple animations, it's time to bring the results together into a single visualization.
-This will help us clearly compare how different parameters affect particle movement over time.
+Now that we've generated individual animations, it’s time to bring them together into a single visualization.
+This allows for a clear side-by-side comparison of how different parameters influence particle behavior over time.

-We’ll do this by combining individual simulation GIFs into a single animated grid.
-The result is one comprehensive animation that showcases multiple simulations side-by-side.
+We’ll do this by combining the individual simulation GIFs into a single animated grid.

 <p align="center"><img src="../_static/combined.gif" alt="Visualization of 9 simulations" width="600"></p>

 ## Creating a Combined GIF

-The following Python script takes several GIF files and arranges them in a grid layout to produce a single, unified GIF:
+The Python script below takes multiple GIF files and arranges them into a grid layout, producing a single unified animation:

 ```python
 from PIL import Image, ImageSequence